 Climate

 Our expeditions run during the South African winter, so temperatures at all terrestrial sites regularly drop below 5 degrees at night.
-It is dry season in the north, however, so the chances of rain are slim in Balule and Dinokeng, and days are usually sunny and warm with temperatures up to 18-22 degrees.
-Gondwana regularly sees wind and rain alongside the sun, and so warm, waterproof clothes are essential.
+It is dry season, however, so the chances of rain are slim and days are usually sunny and warm with temperatures up to 18-22 degrees.
 The temperatures are generally warmer at night in Sodwana, and the sun can be quite fierce when out all day at the beach.

 Fitness level required